raspberrypilearning/comic-character/en/step_2.md

 Great job!
 You have added dynamic footer content to your website.

-Next, you will design an interactive webpage where users can create their own superhero.
+Next, you will design an interactive web page where users can create their own superhero.